Comingle/OSSex/README.md

  ...
 }
 ```

+`MOD` is currently the only option for `setID()`, but more will be created in the future, and there's no reason you couldn't create your own.

 > **Note:** if you include the OSSex library in your sketch via Arduino's "Import Library..." menu, it will add an unnecessary `#include <OneButton.h>` to your sketch.
 You should delete this line or you'll have compilation errors.